 Function [Built-in flash func. setting] [External flash func. setting] Page

-Flash mode E-TTL II (Fixed) 200
+Flash mode E-TTL II (Fixed) 0 200

-Shutter synchronization Ó 200
+Shutter synchronization (\mathbf{D} 200

-FEB - 0
+FEB - 0 -

-Flash exposure compensation 0 117
+Flash exposure compensation C) 117

-E-TTL II flash metering 0 200
+E-TTL II flash metering () 200

-Zoom - 0 -
+Flash zoom - 0 -

-Wireless functions - 0
+Wireless functions - Ó -

-^{} Regarding [FEB] (Flash exposure bracketing), [Zoom], and [Wireless func.], refer to the Speedlite's instruction manual compatible with the function.
+Regarding [FEB] (Flash exposure bracketing), [Zoom], and [Wireless func.], refer to the Speedlite's instruction manual compatible with the function.

 - Cautions for Radio Transmission Wireless Flash Shooting - Radio transmission wireless flash shooting cannot be set with the camera.
-Use the Speedlite to set the function. - Set flash sync speed to 1/100 or less. - High-speed synchronization is not possible. - · Group flash is not possible. - Remote release from a receiver unit is not possible. - · Linked shooting is not possible. - The camera may not be able to set some of the functions of [Flash mode] and [Zoom], depending on the Speedlite model used.
+Use the Speedlite to set the function. - Set flash sync speed to 1/100 or less. - High-speed synchronization is not possible. - Group flash is not possible. - The camera may not be able to set some of the functions of [Flash mode], [Zoom], and [MULTI flash], depending on the Speedlite model used.
 In such a case, use the Speedlite to set the functions.